Advice & Tips

 Add an instant dash of style to your existing décor - simply by changing the lamp shades on your lamps, chandeliers or fixtures!
 Our simple guide takes you through the process of how to buy a lamp shade - the steps to choosing a style, fabric and color that's right for you.

 Most lamps or fixtures can look good with a number of different shade shapes and styles.
 So don’t just automatically buy a new shade that’s exactly like the one you’re replacing.
 Get ideas from our assortment of table lamps or floor lamps—keeping an eye on the various shade types while you browse.

 A new shade can make a lamp look classy or simple, bigger or smaller, change it from traditional to contemporary, and add just the right amount of drama, flair or elegance.

 In general, a shade’s shape should follow the contour of a lamp.
-This isn’t a hard and fast rule, but it holds true in most cases.
+This is not a hard and fast rule, but it holds true in most cases.

 So, for example, if the base has curves, go with a curved shade shape.
 If a base is straight, choose a shade with straight edges, even if they’re angled.